springernature/frontend-playbook/css/how-we-write-css.md

 ## Sass variable naming

-We follow the following rules when writing Sass variable names:
+We follow these rules when writing Sass variable names:

 * Variables should be prefixed with the component name, omitting the name of the toolkit
 * Double hyphen should separate the component name prefix and the variable identifier